bharathbk56/Yt-Transcript-qa-bot/README.md

 # 🎬 YouTube Transcript Q&A Bot

-An AI-powered app that transcribes any YouTube video and answers questions based on the actual video content — no hallucinations, only transcript-grounded answers.
+This project is an AI-powered YouTube Transcript Q&A application that extracts transcripts from YouTube videos and allows users to ask questions based on the actual video content.
+The app uses transcript-grounded AI responses to provide accurate answers while minimizing hallucinations.
+Built with Streamlit and NLP technologies, it offers an interactive and user-friendly way to understand and explore video content quickly.

 ---